+The Co-operative Angler Program is conducted annually in the spring (April to June) on adult steelhead in Lake Superior tributaries.
 Each participant receives a sampling kit (measuring tape, knife, scale envelopes and instruction sheet) along with a scientific collectors permit issued by OMNRF.
-Steelhead anglers record the length, sex, and take a scale sample from each fish.
-In addition, steelhead in six tributaries are fin clipped and tagged.
-The fin clipping allows us to estimate the population size (mark / recapture or Petersen estimate).
-Tagging monitors movement patterns, stray rates, harvest and ageing accuracy.
-The sampling program is conducted in the spring (April to June) on mature adult steelhead in Lake Superior tributary streams.
+Steelhead anglers record the length, sex, and take a scale sample from each fish they catch.
+In a few pre-determined tributaries, steelhead are also marked with a fin clip and tagged.
+The mark (fin clip) allows us to estimate the adult steelhead population size by using a mark / recapture or Petersen estimate.
+Tagging monitors movement patterns, harvest and ageing accuracy.
 At the end of the season the data is collected by the NSSA.
-Life history strategies (stream years, lake years, age at maturity, number of spawning events and total age) are extracted from the scale samples.
+Life history strategies of each steelhead (number of years as parr, number of years as smolt, age at maturity, number of spawning events, total number of lake years and total age) are extracted from the scale samples.
 Data is then analyzed and a report is published on the NSSA web site.
 The OMNRF and NSSA share the data and the cost for the program.

 Three steelhead assessment projects are currently being conducted - McIntyre River Steelhead Population Assessment, Portage Creek Steelhead Population Assessment & Co-op Angler Study.
 All studies are conducted in partnership with the North Shore Steelhead Association, and the Ministry of Natural Resources.